-I'm the oldest of six kids in a military family and remember having a happy childhood.
+I'm the oldest of six kids in a military family and remember having a happy and change-filled childhood.
 My father was stationed in Yokohama, Japan, where he met my mother.
-I was 1-1/2 years old when we moved from Japan to America.
-By the time I was fifteen, I had lived in six different states as well as overseas in Bogota, Columbia.
+I was 1-1/2 years old when we moved from Japan to America, and by the time I was fifteen, I had lived in six different states as well as overseas in Bogota, Columbia.
 I began reading stories to my younger sisters and brother shortly after I learned to read.
 Those were fun times for me, happy memories.

 Writing

 The enduring love throughout my life has been writing.
-I write children's fiction because I eel I have a natural affinity for this genre, and because, like many adults, I'll always be a child at heart.
+I write children's fiction and young adult fiction because I feel I have a natural affinity for this genre, and because, like many adults, I'll always be a child at heart.
 My early life was all about change because my family moved so much.
 We never knew if we would like our new home or our new school, or who our friends would be, or even if we'd make any friends.
 So, I decided to write about the different changes and choices kids face and how they learn to deal with them.

 Questions and Answers